fossasia/susi.ai/README.md

 ## License

-This repository is under a GNU LESSER GENERAL PUBLIC LICENSE 2.1.
+This repository is under a GNU LESSER GENERAL PUBLIC LICENSE 2.1, see the [LICENSE.md](https://github.com/fossasia/chat.susi.ai/blob/master/LICENSE) file for details